Hey DJ (CNCO song): Meghan Trainor and Sean Paul remix

 A remix of "Hey DJ" by CNCO, American singer-songwriter Meghan Trainor and Jamaican artist Sean Paul was released on November 9, 2018, by Sony Music Latin.

 Music video

 The music video was released on November 16, 2018.
 It features the band arriving in suits to a party in a mansion.
+They are seen celebrating and interacting with other guests.
+The artists also perform on a small stage outside the house.